Advice for our tenants - Coronavirus

 We are working hard to stop evictions of any tenant who cannot pay their rent because of COVID-19.

 If you are struggling to pay your rent, please inform us as early as possible so we can work with you.

-We want to maintain services, especially for residents who are particularly vulnerable.
 If you are struggling at this difficult time and you think we may be able to help, then please get in touch.

 Phone 0300 123 4000 from 8.45am

 For emergency repairs or to report dangerous structures, call 0808 168 7794